Ten Things Primary School Teachers Wish Parents Knew

 6. If possible, volunteer at the school or in the classroom.
 If your schedule doesn’t permit that, ask the teacher if there’s anything you can do at home to help her out.
 Parents have helped me with anything from creating a new bulletin board to painting background scenes for an upcoming play.

 7. Attend at least one field trip throughout the year and any other special school events whenever you can.
-When you're involved at school, you're showing your child and his teacher that you are interested in your child’s education and that it is truly important to you.
+When you're involved at school, you're showing your child and his teacher that you are invested in your child’s education and that it is truly important to you.

 8. Teach your child to be responsible for his own things, including homework and lunch money.
-Not a week goes by that I don’t hear, “My mum forgot to put my homework in my bag.”
+Not a week goes by that I don’t hear, “My mum forgot to put my homework in my backpack.”
 The earlier children learn responsibility for themselves, the better.

 Most children do very well with the adjustment to Year 1.
 Approach the year with enthusiasm and excitement and your child is likely to follow your lead.
 It won’t be long before you realise the transition to Year 1 is as easy as ABC and 1, 2, 3!